St. Michael the Archangel Byzantine Catholic Church Pittston, Pennsylvania

 We are the parish community of St. Michael the Archangel.

-upon the solid rock foundation of the Church instituted by Jesus Christ,
+As Catholics, we are the Church instituted by Jesus Christ,

-and grounded in the wisdom and teachings of the Church Fathers.
+Grounded in the wisdom and teachings of the Church Fathers.

-to the spiritual enrichment of the entire Catholic Church.
+spiritual enrichment to the entire Catholic Church.

 Our Catholic Faith